 Also known as: “the Big Island”

-The youngest and largest island in the Hawaiian chain, Hawai`i is nearly twice as big as all of the other Hawaiian Islands combined and is still growing due to constant volcanic activity.
+The youngest and largest island in the Hawaiian chain, the Big Island is nearly twice as big as all of the other Hawaiian Islands combined and is still growing due to constant volcanic activity.
 Many of the world’s different climate zones can be found on the island, and two of its volcanoes – Kilauea and Maunaloa – are considered some of the world’s most active.

 What could be more thrilling than a visit to an active volcano?
 Hawai`i Volcanoes National Park is an amazing place to explore – walk through ancient lava tubes and across its former lava flows, stopping off at Kilauea Visitor Centre for a great introduction to the park before you start.